AleksandarHaralanov/StairsFix/README.md

 > If your server uses Residence, Towny, JVillage, or similar plugins, the plugin likely won't handle this properly, resulting in players able to break stairs within protected areas.
 However, WorldGuard works correctly, as the plugin includes a specific check for this scenario.

 ---
+## Contributing Code & Reporting Issues
+Consider helping StairFix become even more versatile and robust.

+Visit the [CONTRIBUTING](https://github.com/AleksandarHaralanov/StairFix/blob/master/.github/CONTRIBUTING.md) guide for details on how to get started and where to focus your efforts.

+For any issues with the plugin, or suggestions, please report them [here](https://github.com/AleksandarHaralanov/StairFix/issues).

+---
 ## Download
 Latest releases of **StairFix** can be found here on [GitHub](https://github.com/AleksandarHaralanov/StairFix/releases).<br>